Hot Swappable Mechanical Keyboards: The Ultimate Guide

 Do all switches fit in all hot-swappable keyboards?

 No. Most hot-swappable keyboards use sockets designed for MX-style switches.
 They are not compatible with other types, like Optical or Hall-Effect switches.
-Additionally, you must be mindful of the 3-pin versus 5-pin compatibility.
+You must be mindful of the 3-pin versus 5-pin compatibility.

 Your Custom Keyboard Awaits